sunbedoc/sunbedoc/README.md

 - 👋 Hi, I’m Fatih, @sunbedoc.
-- 🌱 I’m recently started to learning python.
+- 🌱 I’m recently started to learning Python.
 - 👀 Relationship between our human being intelligence and machines excites me.
 - 💞️ I want to collaborate on which i can make simple tasks and learn about AI.
 - 📫 Reach me: fatihdeniz2002@hotmail.com